-File Cached but Not Valid is a scenario in which the file was originally cached, but something changed at the origin causing the cached file delegation to become invalid.
-This scenario means that even though the file is cached, it is not current, and it must be refetched from the origin.
-The invalidation happens at the file level so any changes at the origin invalidate the whole file.
+File Cached but Not Valid is a scenario in which the file was originally cached, but something changed at the origin causing the cached delegation to become invalid.
+This scenario means that even though the file is cached, it is not current, and it must be re-fetched from the origin.
+Prior to 9.8, the invalidation happens only at the file level so any changes at the origin invalidate the whole file.
+9.8 adds the option to enable Block Level Invalidation to invalidate cached file data at the block level.
 Figure 8 outlines the steps in this scenario as follows:

-- 7. A protocol request from the client reaches the NAS layer. - 8.
-The NAS layer then parses the operation and passes the optimized operation to the storage layer. - 9.
+- 1. A protocol request from the client reaches the NAS layer. - 2.
+The NAS layer then parses the operation and passes the optimized operation to the storage layer. - 3.
 The storage layer then determines the operation is on a FlexCache (remote) inode.
-When it tries to load the inode, it finds it. - 10.
-Because this is a FlexCache inode, RAL kicks in and determines whether the inode still has a delegation entry in the RIM file. - 11.
-Since the delegation entry is not valid, the storage operation is paused and RAL generates a remote storage operation to retrieve the inode from the origin. - 12.
-The remote retrieval operation is sent over the cluster IC LIF to the origin node. - 13.
-The RAL monitor on the origin receives the request and then generates a storage operation for disk. - 14.
-The inode is retrieved from disk. - 15.
-RAL then updates the entry into the REM file for delegation and generates the response to the FlexCache. - 16.
-The response is sent over the cluster IC LIF back to the FlexCache node. - 17.
-RAL receives the response, stores the data on local disk for the inode, and updates the entry or creates an entry in the RIM file about this inode. - 18.
-The original storage operation is restarted, the data is retrieved, and the response is sent back to the NAS layer.
+When it tries to load the inode, it finds it. - 4.
+Because this is a FlexCache inode, RAL kicks in and determines whether the inode still has a delegation entry in the RIM file. - 5.
+Since the delegation entry is not valid, the storage operation is paused and RAL generates a remote storage operation to retrieve the inode from the origin. - 6.
+The remote retrieval operation is sent over the cluster IC LIF to the origin node. - 7.
+The RAL monitor on the origin receives the request and then generates a storage operation for disk. - 8.
+The inode is retrieved from disk. - 9.
+RAL then updates the entry into the REM file for delegation and generates the response to the FlexCache. - 10.
+The response is sent over the cluster IC LIF back to the FlexCache node.

-19. The NAS layer then sends the protocol response back to the client.
+- 11. RAL receives the response, stores the data on local disk for the inode, and updates the entry or creates an entry in the RIM file about this inode. - 12.
+The original storage operation is restarted, the data is retrieved, and the response is sent back to the NAS layer. - 13.
+The NAS layer then sends the protocol response back to the client.